quesby/quesby-boilerplate/src/content/documentation/development.md

 # Development Guide

-This comprehensive guide covers all aspects of developing with Neutrino, from setting up your development environment to advanced customization and deployment strategies.
+This comprehensive guide covers all aspects of developing with Quesby, from setting up your development environment to advanced customization and deployment strategies.

 ## Quick Navigation